-“Come here,” Kian wrapped his fingers around her wrist and tugged her towards him.
+“Come here,” Kian wrapped his fingers around her delicate wrist and tugged her towards him.
 They’d just put Lola to bed and were in the sanctuary of their bedroom.

 “Happy anniversary,” he murmured, kissing the juncture between her neck and shoulder.

 Cate unbuttoned the front of his grey shirt and trailed her fingers lazily over the bumps and dips of his hard muscles.
 “We got married in summer,” she reminded him.